 Comment

 Mr. Duke's basic comment that SSA opposes implementation of the new statute (Labor Code 3701.8) and the proposed regulations appear to be directed more at the statute, Labor Code Section 3701.8, than at the proposed regulations to implement and make more specific the language of the statute.
 Labor Code Section 3701.8 has already become law.
 It gives the Security Fund the right to propose the alternative deposit.
-The Surety Association’s general suggestion that the statute be implemented would have been appropriate in the legislative process, but not the regulatory process.
+The Surety Association’s general suggestion that the statute not be implemented would have been appropriate in the legislative process, but not the regulatory process.
 The policy decision to enact the law has already been made by the Legislature and the governor, and Labor Code Section 3701.8 has been enacted into law.

 Mr. Duke expands on each of his association’s three major points in more detail in his written comments.
 The first point of discussion is that surety bonds provide superior security of workers’ compensation self insurance liabilities.
 Mr. Duke indicates that workers’ compensation self insurance bonds provide 2 valuable services: (a) providing the stated bond obligation (to pay claim liabilities in the event that the bond's principal (the self insurer) defaults on payment of its obligations; and (b) pre-qualifying the self insured employer before the surety company writes the bond.
 Mr. Duke states that when a self insurer defaults the surety steps in to handle the claims on the bond and perform pursuant to conditions of the bond.
 In qualifying the employer, the surety makes an assessment of the self insurers' ability to meet its workers’ compensation obligations through a review of the company’s financial statement, assessment of loss reserves, and evaluation of any excess insurance.
 The surety protects the employer's viability by requiring frequent, often as quarterly, updates.
 This "silent" service of the surety, Mr. Duke argues, is a valuable and necessary service, important in helping to eliminate "bad players" from self misusing a crucial obligation.
 Mr. Duke suggests this surety function is an invaluable one to California to ensure only those entities capable of self insuring are permitted to do so.
 Mr. Duke suggests that in today's surety market (in which underwriting is stringent), the certainty that only qualified employers obtain necessary bonding to self insure is even greater than in the past.